OCA/stock-logistics-barcode/barcodes_generator_product/README.rst

     * click on the button 'Generate Base (Using Sequence)'
     * click on the button 'Generate Barcode (Using Barcode Rule)'

+If you want to generate an image of the barcode, click on *Action > Generate Barcode Image* and follow the wizard.

 Try this module on Runbot